 - ticked the "Yes" or "No" box to indicate whether a candidate's personal details and qualifications may be provided to the Office of Tasmanian Assessment, Standards and Certification (TASC) for recording on the Tasmanian Certificate of Education (TCE) where appropriate.
 This applies to all candidates and will allow relevant AMEB qualifications gained in (or prior to) Years 11/12 to be recorded on and contribute to the points needed to gain the TCE.

-Two major sessions of practical exams and one session of written exams are available each year:
+Two major sessions of practical exams and one session of written exams are available each year.
+In 2018 these are:

 |Practical||Closing Dates||Written||Closing Dates|